Table of contents

 Soak a towel in cold water.

-If you haven’t got a cooling mat, you could get some old towels and soak them in cold water. nice wet, place them on the floor around the house so your dog can lie on them.
-DO NOT drape them over the og as this could result in creating a sauna and make your dog hotter
+If you haven’t got a cooling mat, you could get some old towels and soak them in cold water until they are nice and wet.
+Then, place them on the floor around the house so your dog can lie on them.

 drinking water